Want AP automation to pay both businesses and consumers?

 The process should be simple for payees.
 They should be able to just log into a secure payment portal with your company’s branding, choose a payment method, and quickly receive payment — in some cases, instantly.
 Organizations can strengthen brand loyalty by mirroring the convenience that consumers have come to expect from peer-to-peer payments.

-Many leading banks are beginning to deliver both business-to-consumer (B2C) and B2B payment automation capabilities with a single integration to the bank, says Seth Blacher, senior vice president and product head for Global Payables at U.S. Bank.
-“Emerging payment automation solutions can offer integration through a single file that combines both B2C and B2B payments, or through a series of API calls,” Blacher says.
+Many leading banks are beginning to deliver both business-to-consumer (B2C) and B2B payment automation capabilities with a single integration to the bank, says Anuradha Somani, Head of Payments, Global Treasury Management at U.S. Bank.
+“Emerging payment automation solutions can offer integration through a single file that combines both B2C and B2B payments, or through a series of API calls,” she explains.

 An ideal A/P solution will offer integration flexibility.
 A business payer should be able to provide its bank a consolidated B2B and B2C payment instruction file, send separate files if that’s easier, or execute the integration using a type of API known as an “ERP connector.”

-An organization’s choice of either file-based or API integration will often depend upon its ERP system, according to Robert Laughlin, integrated payables senior product manager at U.S. Bank.
-“ERP connectors offer more of a plug-and-play integration, but a given A/P automation solution may not have a connector available for the ERP system the organization uses,” he explains.
+An organization’s choice of either file-based or API integration will often depend upon its ERP system, according to Somani.
+“ERP connectors offer more of a plug-and-play integration, but a given A/P automation solution may not have a connector available for the ERP system the organization uses,” she says.

 Learn more about how to transform your invoice-to-pay process with AP Optimizer.